 13127 Whitefish Point Road

-Paradise, Michigan, United States
+Port Huron, Michigan, United States

 Home page: www.tactical-net.com

-Len's interest in all things natural began early.
+Len's interest in all things out-of-doors began early.
 Having grown up with youngsters of the Odawa and Ojibwa tribes in Northern Michigan, the Elders considered him more Nish-na-bee (Indian) than Chee-mook-a-mon (white), and accepted the Scots-Irish kid as one of their own.
 With that status, he received the teachings of the Grandfathers, who are obligated by culture to pass what they know to the next generation.
 With no written language, the tribes had already lost much, but what remained was enough to strike young Len's heart with a passion that would subsequently consume his life.

 At 12 Len was backpacking solo for a week at a time in summer.
 At 13 he was running a trapline to provide his family with meat and with money from the sale of pelts.
 At 16, he nearly died of hypothermia during his first solo winter camping trip when an unpredicted blizzard buried his camp.
 The following summer he was bitten by a Massasauga rattlesnake and survived 3 days alone in the woods before finding his way back home (Snakebitten!, Michigan Out-of-Doors, October '85/ Woods-N-Water News, July '04).
 At 23, he was given up for dead by local authorities while backpacking in -35 degree windchills.
 At 27, he was again given up for dead under similar conditions.
 At 38, he was stranded for 3 days alone in a blizzard with windchills that exceeded -65 degrees, but no one considered him to be in danger.
 At age 45, he built a log cabin homestead, with hand-dug well, using only hand tools, "just to see what the old-timers went through" (The Log Cabin: An Adventure, Globe Pequot Press, June '03)

 In March 1997, Len discovered the first pair of mating timber wolves to migrate south to Michigan's Lower Peninsula in 100 years.
-Although publicly discredited and disparaged by the Michigan Department of Natural Resources, for the next 5 years, he guided biologists from the Natural Resources Commission of the Little Traverse Bay Band of Odawa Indians into local wolf habitats to gather data on what has now become a thriving population.
+Although publicly discredited and disparaged by the Michigan Department of Natural Resources, for political reasons over the next 5 years, he guided biologists from the Natural Resources Commission of the Little Traverse Bay Band of Odawa Indians into local wolf habitats to gather data on what has now become a thriving wolf population.
 Len also served as Team Tracker for the Northern Michigan Wolf Detection and Habitat Survey Team.